 It is a type of excessive fear of being judged by others in social situations.
 Also, we can conclude it as fear of negative judgment from others in social situations or of public embarrassment.
 It includes a range of feelings such as stage fright, a fear of intimacy and anxiety around humiliation and rejection.

-Recurring irrational thoughts that lead you to perform specific repeated behaviour and feel anxiety by repeating those behaviors.
+Recurring irrational thoughts that lead you to perform specific repeated behaviour and feel anxiety by repeating those behaviours.

-Anxiety about your health and tensed of the situation or an event cause anxiety.
+Anxiety about your health and tense of the situation or an event cause anxiety.